 The Skyscraper Museum is located in lower Manhattan's Battery Park City at 39 Battery Place.
 Museum hours are 12-6 PM, Wednesday-Sunday.

 General admission is $5, $2.50 for students and seniors.
 Click here for directions to the Museum.
+All galleries and facilities are wheelchair accessible.

 On view through September 2015